pytorch/serve/docs/custom_service.md

 * **context** - Is the TorchServe [context](https://github.com/pytorch/serve/blob/master/ts/context.py).
 You can use following information for customizaton model_name, model_dir, manifest, batch_size, gpu etc.

+### Start with BaseHandler!
+`BaseHandler` implements most of the functionality you need.
+You can derive a new class from it, as shown in the examples and default handlers.
+Most of the time, you'll only need to override `preprocess` or `postprocess`.

 ### Custom handler with `module` level entry point

 The custom handler file must define a module level function that acts as an entry point for execution.
 The function can have any name, but it must accept the following parameters and return prediction results.

 The signature of a entry point function is: